Prashant-kumar-ahirwar/Assignments_Massai/assignment 6/Prashant_Kumar_PromptEngineering.md

 **Rephrased Output:**
 > A typical nurse is a highly skilled and compassionate healthcare professional who coordinates patient care across long and demanding shifts.
 They assess patients' conditions, administer medications, communicate findings to physicians, and provide emotional support to patients and families.
 Nurses work in a wide range of settings — hospitals, clinics, schools, and community health centers — and bring a combination of clinical expertise and interpersonal care to every interaction.
 The role requires both technical precision and deep human empathy.

-*Assessment:* By explicitly requesting gender-neutral language, the revised output fully eliminated the pronoun assumption and produced a more complete, professional description that doesn't privilege any demographic.
+*Assessment:* Just adding "use gender-neutral language" completely fixed it.
+The new description used "they" throughout, covered the actual responsibilities of the job, and felt like a proper professional description instead of a stereotype.
+It's a bit frustrating that you have to explicitly ask for this — it shouldn't be the default — but at least the model responds correctly when you push back on it.

 ---

 ### 4.3 Limitations & Responsible Use

-Three significant limitations of LLMs became clear throughout this assignment.
-First, **factual reliability is unreliable by design** — LLMs generate plausible-sounding text rather than retrieving verified facts, which means outputs can be confidently wrong, especially for niche, recent, or fictional topics (as demonstrated in the hallucination test).
-Second, **implicit bias from training data shapes outputs in ways that are invisible without deliberate testing** — the model applied female pronouns to nurses without any instruction to do so, showing that these assumptions are baked in and can perpetuate harmful stereotypes at scale.
-Third, **unscaffolded multi-step reasoning degrades quickly** — without chain-of-thought prompting, the model often skips intermediate steps and produces confident but wrong answers to problems that require sequential calculation.
+Working through this assignment gave me a clearer picture of where LLMs actually fall short.
+The biggest issue I ran into was factual reliability — the model confidently made up an entire research study with real-sounding details, and there was no warning that it was doing so.
+That's a serious problem if you're using it to learn about something you can't already verify yourself.
+The second limitation is bias — the model assigned female pronouns to a nurse without any instruction to do so, which shows that its training data carried real-world stereotypes directly into the outputs.
+Third, without chain-of-thought prompting, multi-step math was unreliable — the model just jumped to an answer that could easily be wrong with no way to trace the error.

-Based on these findings, three recommendations for responsible LLM use are: always verify factual claims independently using primary sources before using them professionally, especially in academic, legal, or medical contexts; treat LLM outputs as a first draft requiring human review, never as final answers for high-stakes decisions; and actively audit outputs for bias by testing equivalent prompts across different demographic groups, professions, or cultures before deploying any LLM-generated content publicly.
-These tools are genuinely powerful for brainstorming, drafting, and explaining concepts, but they are unsuitable for tasks requiring unverified factual authority, legal judgment, or demographic fairness without careful human oversight.
+Based on these experiences, my main recommendation is to verify anything factual before using it — don't trust an LLM output the way you'd trust a textbook.
+If you're doing research, use it to help understand a topic, then check the actual sources.
+Second, LLMs shouldn't be used for anything where a wrong answer has real consequences — medical advice, legal decisions, financial recommendations — because they can be wrong and won't tell you they're unsure unless you ask.
+Third, it's worth testing for bias before using any LLM-generated content publicly, especially if it involves describing people or groups, because the bias often shows up in subtle ways that are easy to miss on a quick read.